fortunestoldco/writer2/README.md

-# Writer2 - AI-Powered Story Creation System
+# storybook writer. - AI-Powered Story Creation System

 A sophisticated system leveraging AI agents to collaboratively create stories through structured workflows.

 ## Overview

-Writer2 is a microservices-based application that orchestrates multiple specialized AI agents to create stories.
+storybook writer. is a microservices-based application that orchestrates multiple specialized AI agents to create stories.
 Each agent handles specific aspects of the storytelling process, from world-building to character development and prose refinement.

 ## Architecture